pkudrel/ChromelySmallSingleExecutable/README.md

 ## Chromely Small Single Executable
-This example shows how create a single executable, small (less than 200KB),  Chromely app - https://github.com/mattkol/Chromely
+This example shows how to create a single executable, small (less than 200KB),  Chromely app - https://github.com/mattkol/Chromely

 It is based on:
 https://github.com/mattkol/Chromely/wiki/Getting-Started-CefSharp-Winapi